(Revised October 16, 2014)

 - Sovaldi (sofosbuvir) is taken with ribavirin.
 Treatment duration is 12 weeks for HCV genotype 2 and 24 weeks for genotype 3.

-Note: Olysio (pill) and Sovaldi (pill) are taken once-a-day; pegylated interferon is injected once-a-day; ribavirin (pills) are taken twice-a-day—the dose is based on a person’s body weight.
+Note: Harvoni (pill) is a combination of two drugs in one pill (sofosbuvir and ledipasvir) taken once-a-day; Olysio (pill) and Sovaldi (pill) are taken once-a-day; pegylated interferon is injected once-a-day; ribavirin (pills) are taken twice-a-day—the dose is based on a person’s body weight.

 The goal of treatment is to obtain viral clearance or a sustained virological response, also called a viral cure.
 The current standard-of-care regimens listed above produce a cure in up to about 90% of people with HCV genotypes 1, 2, 3 and 4.
 There has been less research, yielding mixed data, on patients with other genotypes.

-Note: Do not take St. Johns’ wort with Sovaldi or Olysio.
-Milk thistle should not be taken with Olysio.
+Note: Do not take St. Johns’ wort with sofosbuvir (Sovaldi, Harvoni) or Olysio (simeprevir) containing medications.
 Be sure to notify your medical provider if you are taking any prescription drugs, over-the-counter medications or herbal remedies.

 Ribavirin Warning: Ribavirin has been shown to cause birth defects and miscarriages.
 Women of childbearing age, their male partners, and female partners of male patients taking ribavirin must use at least two forms of effective contraception during treatment and during the six-month post-treatment follow-up period.
 A woman should have a pregnancy test at certain time points during therapy.